-The Company's ROAE earned for 2009 was 13.9% as determined by the Compensation Committee, resulting in Messrs.
-Akin, Boston and Benedetti earning 100% of that portion of the ROAE bonus.
-The ROAE of 13.9% was determined by adding back accrued ROAE bonus expense to net income for the fiscal year ended December 31, 2009, and adding items related to the Company's investment in its Joint Venture and its subsequent purchase as such items were deemed unusual by the Committee, and dividing that sum by the average common equity of the Company during the period excluding unrealized gains and losses, and adjusted for common equity capital that was raised until such time the capital was deployed.
-The qualitative factors were the same for each of the executive officers for 2009, and the Compensation Committee, determined that they had met the major objectives for the Company during the year, increasing investor awareness in the Company, increasing the book value of the Company by \$1.00 per common share, maintaining the profitability of the investment portfolio, successfully redeeming and refinancing certain CMBS at a significant economic benefit to the Company, and the continued enhancement of the Company's overall investment process.
+With respect to the amounts earned under the Performance Bonus Program in 2010, the calculated ROAE for 2010 was 14.5% as determined by the Compensation Committee, resulting in Messrs.
+Akin, Boston and Benedetti earning 100% of that portion of the performance bonus.
+The ROAE of 14.5% was determined by adding back accrued Performance Bonus Program expense to net income for the fiscal year ended December 31, 2010, and dividing that sum by the average common equity of the Company during the period excluding unrealized gains and losses, and adjusted for common equity capital that was raised until such time the capital was deployed.
+With respect to the second component, the qualitative factors were the same for each of the executive officers for 2010, and the Compensation Committee, determined that they had met the major objectives for the Company during 2010, resulting in Messrs.
+Akin, Boston and Benedetti earning 100% of that portion of the bonus.
+Finally the Committee determined that management had met 82% of the third component related to capital raising activities.
+The Committee noted that the Company had raised \$116.9 million during the year and had increased its market capitalization from \$122 million at December 31, 2009 to \$330 million at December 31, 2010, an increase of 37%.

-In March 2010, based on its evaluation of the Company's return on adjusted equity for 2009 and the level of achievement with respect to the qualitative factors, the Compensation Committee approved bonus awards for Messrs.
-Akin, Boston and Benedetti of \$300,000, \$275,000 and \$236,000, respectively, under the ROAE Bonus Program.
-Such amounts equated to 100% of the base salary for each of our executive officers.
-As permitted by the terms of the ROAE Bonus Program, Mr. Akin and Mr. Benedetti chose to receive 64% and 29%, respectively, of their ROAE bonus amounts in unrestricted shares of the Company's Common Stock.
-These shares were issued under the 2009 Stock and Incentive Plan on March 15, 2010, with the number of shares determined by increasing multiplying the cash amount of the selected portion by 5% and dividing that amount by the closing price of the Company's Common Stock on that day.
-The Compensation Committee also awarded Mr. Boston an additional discretionary cash bonus award of \$50,000 for his significant contribution to the Company's successes in 2009.
-The Committee felt that Mr. Boston's efforts with respect to certain investment opportunities, such as the redemption and refinance of CMBS, and the progress made with respect to continuing to enhance the Company's investment process, warranted an additional bonus.
-The Committee also felt that Mr. Boston's total compensation should be higher to be more competitive for an executive officer with his responsibilities.
+In March 2011, based on its evaluation of the Company's return on adjusted equity for 2010 and the level of achievement with respect to the qualitative factors, and capital raising initiatives the Compensation Committee approved bonus awards for Messrs.
+Akin, Boston and Benedetti of \$547,000, \$502,000 and \$430,000, respectively, under the Performance Bonus Program, equal to approximately 91% of the maximum payment available to the executive officers.
+As permitted by the terms of the Performance Bonus Program, Mr. Akin chose to receive 100% of his bonus amount in unrestricted shares of the Company's Common Stock.
+These shares were issued under the 2009 Stock and Incentive Plan on March 15, 2011, with the number of shares determined by multiplying the cash amount of the selected portion by 5% and dividing that amount by the closing price of the Company's Common Stock on that day.